macgibbons/sql-professional/book-3-carnival-transactions/chapters/TRIGGERS.md

 # Triggers Introduction

-Introduce the why and how of triggers to respond to events in the database.

-A quick example of updating the the value of a car after it's been leased or sold?

-Maybe a trigger that prevents a car from being added to a dealership if their inventory is currently maxed out?

 A trigger is a user-defined function that is executed when a specific action occurs.
 Once the trigger has been defined, it is put into action automatically when the appropriate event takes place.

 ## Resources to Browse Before Class